EasyPost/easy-ui/documentation/specs/Tooltip.md

 ### Features

+- Custom placement
-- Disabled independent of disabling its trigger
+- Ability to disable independent of its trigger
-- Placement
-- Offset
-- Configurable delay
-- Trigger mode (hover and focus or just focus)
+- Custom trigger mode (hover and focus, or just focus)
-- Can be controlled (state managed externally) or uncontrolled
+- Ability to be controlled or uncontrolled
-- Support flipping orientation when running into insufficient room

 ### Risks and Challenges

-- Ensuring tooltips don't get cut off within overflow hidden containers
+- Ensuring tooltips don't get cut off within hidden containers
-- Keeping the API elegantly simple while needing to "be aware" of `ref`s and needing to pass `prop`s to underlying trigger components
+- Keeping the API elegantly simple while needing to be aware of inner element `ref`s and needing to pass `prop`s to inner components

 ### Prior Art